sannijesufemi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chgrp school hello - This changes the group ownership of the file 'hello' to the username 'bello'

-chown vincent:staff _hello - This will change the ownership of files in a directory to vincent and staff
+chown vincent:staff * - This will change the ownership of all files and directories  in a directory to vincent and staff